Zugspitze, Garmisch Partenkirchen. Best Ski Resort in Germany.

-Packed with old world Alpine architecture, it doesn’t get any more Bavarian or charming than the twin towns of Garmisch-Partenkirchen.
-The scenery, crowned by the mighty Zugspitze (2,964m) which lies partly in Germany and partly in Austria, is inspirational.
+Packed with old world Alpine architecture, it doesn’t get any more Bavarian or charming than the twin towns of Garmisch and Partenkirchen.
+The scenery, crowned by the mighty Zugspitze (2,964m) mountain which lies partly in Germany and partly in Austria, is inspirational.

 Garmisch and Partenkirchen are spread out beneath a great horse-shoe of jagged peaks formed by the Wettersteingebrige and Ammergauer mountain ranges.
 The scenery is so spectacular that it does not matter that the skiing is not quite premier league, although there are some challenging slopes, particularly the infamous Kandahar downhill.